stwupton/blog_posts/drafts/project-july-update-2.md

 Project July will be a much more of a long-term project than I initially thought and it will likely just be me working on the core mechanics whenever I have the spare time for quite a while.
 On the other hand, though, I have started work on a smaller, mobile game in Unity that will hopefully be a much more lucrative project in the short-term.
 I will probably write a post about that project very soon.

+# The Future of This Blog

-When starting this blog I thought I could turn into a writing powerhouse that could get two or three posts out a month at least.
+When starting this blog I thought I would turn into a writing powerhouse that could get two or three posts out a month at least.
 That hasn’t happened.
-Writing has not become a habit but I’m now getting serious about turning it into one.
+Writing has not become a habit, but I’m now getting serious about turning it into one.
 I’m also looking to create more content on different online platforms so that I can create and grow a personal brand while I’m on this game-creating journey.

 Until next time.
 Hopefully within a months time.